All houses need maintenance, but beach houses require extra TLC. Here’s how to do it in Southern California.

 Photo by Paul Jonason

-Between the sun, the salty air, and the seagull waste, there’s a lot of quarterly, biannual, and annual things you need to do to avoid expensive beach house repairs down the road.
+Between the sun, the salty air, and the seagull waste, there’s a lot of quarterly, biannual, and annual things you need to do to avoid expensive California beach home repairs down the road.
 I always err on the side of more maintenance than less.
 A South Bay beach house is a premium investment, so you’ll want to take excellent care of it.
 Living at the beach is worth the investment in maintenance.

 Replace HVAC Filters.